DaruneChen/DaruneChen/README.md

 # Hello World 👋🌎
 I'm Darren, a Math and Computer Science student at Carnegie Mellon University with a passion for building scalable applications and exploring machine learning technologies.

 You can find me coding, building cool stuff, eating lots of good food, and exploring new things.
-But check out my projects! 😄
+Check out my projects! 😄

 <!--
 **DaruneChen/DaruneChen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.